Deploying Pexip Infinity on Amazon Web Services (AWS)

 For deployments of up to 30 Conferencing Nodes, we recommend using:

-This should provide capacity for approximately 15 HD / 34 SD / 175 audio-only calls per Conferencing Node.
+This should provide capacity for approximately 17 HD / 39 SD / 324 audio-only calls per Transcoding Conferencing Node.

-Note that m3.large and c3.2xlarge can be used instead if m4.large and c4.2xlarge are not available in your region.
-Larger instance types (such as c4.4xlarge and c4.8xlarge) may also be used for a Conferencing Node, but the call capacity does not increase linearly so these may not represent the best value.
+Larger instance types may also be used for a Transcoding Conferencing Node, but the call capacity does not increase linearly so these may not represent the best value.
+However, we recommend that you do not use c5 or c4 instances with 36 vCPU or higher.

-Within a VPC, private IP addresses may be allocated dynamically (using DHCP) or statically, by defining an instance's IP address at launch time.
-After a private IP address has been assigned to an instance, it will remain associated with that instance until the instance is terminated.
+Within a VPC, an instance's private IP addresses can initially be allocated dynamically (using DHCP) or statically.
+However, after the private IP address has been assigned to the instance it remains fixed and associated with that instance until the instance is terminated.
 The allocated IP address is displayed in the AWS management console.

 Public IP addresses may be associated with an instance dynamically (at launch/start time) or statically through use of an Elastic IP.
 Dynamic public IP addresses do not remain associated with an instance if it is stopped — and thus it will receive a new public IP address when it is next started.

-Pexip Infinity nodes must always be configured with the private IP address associated with its instance.
-To associate the instance's public IP address with the node, configure that public IP address as the node's Static NAT address (via ).
+Pexip Infinity nodes must always be configured with the private IP address associated with its instance, as it is used for all internal communication between nodes.
+To associate an instance's public IP address with the node, configure that public IP address as the node's Static NAT address (via ).

 The deployment instructions assume that within AWS you have already: